abuonomo/customizing-bert-usage/README.md

 After you create your models, you may want to obtain predictions interactively in a jupyter notebook.
 You can see an example of this [here](notebooks/do_predictions.ipynb).

-use script to make model
-    - clarify which folder for what, where do you manipulate params
-use model to make predictions

-use model to make multiple predictions

-add bert pythonpath